 Industrial lands are projected in the same manner as the commercial lands.
-According to the 2006 land use inventory, the current ratio of residential acreage to industrial acreage is approximately 14:1.
-By 2030, it is anticipated the Village of Wild Rose may annex as much as 39 acres from the Town of Rose for industrial uses.
-This development would likely occur in the area identified as "Future Industrial/Commercial" area.
+According the 2006 land use inventory, the current ratio of residential acreage to industrial acreage is approximately 14:1.
+By 2030, the town is anticipated the town will develop 39 acres for industrial uses.
+This development would likely develop in the "Future Industrial/Commercial" area.
 As the area contains nearly 89 acres, the additional industrial and commercial development (42 acres) should easily be accommodated.